My father saved my life and taught me how to live it (Opinion)

 He had quite a life.
-During World War Two my dad was a ship's radio operator in the Merchant Marines.
-Just a bit more dangerous than working radio on New Jersey 101.5.
+During World War II, my dad was a ship's radio operator in the Merchant Marines. ust a bit more dangerous than working radio on New Jersey 101.5.

 He ran a photography business.
-It was his idea to have kids pose with Santa during the holidays at the Newark Bamberger's store.
+It was his idea to have kids pose with Santa during the holidays at the Newark Bamberger's stor

 Despite his crazy schedule, dad taught me life's values.
 Always strive to be the best you can be.
 And, always try to do the "Wright" thing.

-My father was way too young when I lost him 27 years ago.
+My father was way too young when I lost him more than 30 years ago.
 To this day I still miss him for his guidance, and most of all, for his love.

 I hope you have a nice story about your dad.
-Please share it with us.
+If you do, please share it with us.

 If he's with you here or in spirit, send him your love today and every day.